Charities Directorate of Canada: History and Recent Developments

 In 2019, the CRA amended its definition of political activities; now only requesting if the organization had any public policy dialogue and development activities (PPDAs) and to explain them.

-Recent controversy over the ability of U.S. donors to give to Canadian organizations could influence important crossborder issues, in particular oil pipelines, and has raised accusations of foreign intervention into Canadian affairs.
+Recent controversy over the ability of U.S. donors to give to Canadian organizations could influence important cross-border issues, in particular those relating to oil pipelines.
+This has raised accusations of foreign intervention into Canadian affairs.
 Canadian federal tax legislation differentiates between Canadian nonprofit organizations and registered charities; Canadian nonprofit organizations (but not registered charities) can seek funding from US donors.